 Some payments, cash withdrawals or deposits appear as pending on your account until a transaction is fully processed.
-And this can cause some confusion – you may think that a payment hasn’t been successful, or you’ve been charged for something twice.
+This can cause some confusion – you may think a payment hasn’t been successful, or you’ve been charged for something twice.

-Here's some information to help you understand pending transactions and the steps to take to raise a dispute if something doesn't look right.
+Here's some information to help you understand pending transactions, and the steps you can take to raise a dispute if something doesn't look right.

-When a transaction is authorised it is confirming to the merchant your card is valid and there’s money in your account to pay for what you’re buying.
-The transaction amount is then deducted the transaction from your available funds and the transaction shows as pending on your account until the payment process is complete.
+When a transaction is authorised, it's confirming to the merchant your card is valid and there’s money in your account to pay for what you’re buying.
+The transaction amount is then deducted from your available funds, and the transaction shows as pending on your account until the payment process is complete.

-The amount marked as pending is deducted from available funds not your account balance.
-If you want to know how much money you really have in your account look at your available funds.
+Pending transaction amounts are deducted from your available funds, not your account balance.
+If you want to know how much money you really have in your account, look at your available funds.

-Pending transactions generally take three to five business days to process.
+Pending transactions generally take 3 to 5 business days to process.
 Although some can take up to 10 business days.

-If you allow a merchant to use your card for pre-authorised payments, things like a security deposit for a hotel booking or car hire, expect to wait up to 7 days for your payments to be credited back to you.
+If you let a merchant use your card for pre-authorised payments (like a security deposit for a hotel booking or car hire), you can expect to wait up to 7 days for your payments to be credited back to you.

-In some instances we may authorise your card transaction but the merchant may not process the same transaction immediately.
+In some cases, we may authorise your card transaction, but the merchant may not process the same transaction immediately.

-e.g. you order four items costing $25 each and the merchant asks us to authorise a $100 payment.
+For example, you order 4 items costing $25 each and the merchant asks us to authorise a $100 payment.
 This appears as a pending transaction.
 One of the items is ready for delivery before the other three, so the merchant completes that $25 transaction.
-You’ll see $25 deducted from your account balance while $75 stays as pending.
+You’ll see $25 deducted from your account balance, while $75 stays as pending.

-If you don’t recognise a transaction check the following first:
+If you don’t recognise a transaction, check if it's:

 - A purchase made by an additional cardholder

-- A pending transaction (payment already deducted from your available balance but still being processed)
+- A pending transaction (a payment already deducted from your available balance, but still being processed)

 - A conversion rate applied to an international purchase

-You need to wait until the transaction is complete and is no longer a pending transaction if you wish to dispute it.
+You need to wait until the transaction is complete and no longer a pending transaction if you want to dispute it.